 How Do SurfEars Earplugs Work?

-SurfEars 3.0 are earplugs that prevent water from getting inside your ear, reducing the risk of a serious ear infection (not to mention short-term and long-term hearing problems) in the process.
+SurfEars 3.0 are earplugs that prevent water from getting inside your ear, reducing the risk of a serious ear infection (not to mention short-term and long-term hearing problems like surfer’s ear and swimmer’s ear) in the process.

 Each order of SurfEars comes with: